 Start: CeeDee Lamb, Sterling Shepard

-Cooper Rush proved competent enough last week, and Lamb should once again see 10+ targets Monday night, especially with Dalton Schultz likely out.
+Cooper Rush proved competent enough last week, and Lamb should once again see 10+ targets Monday night, especially with Dalton Schultz unlikely to play.
 Michael Gallup's snaps will be limited if he returns, and Lamb has run 60% of his routes from the slot this season, so he'll mostly avoid the Giants' solid outside corners.
 Treat Lamb as a top-15 WR this week.